-Perspective | 5 myths about poverty
+Perspective | Five myths about poverty

 Myth No. 2

-Most of the poor live in inner cities.
+Most of the poor live

 Poverty is supposedly synonymous with large, crime-infested urban settings such as the South Side of Chicago, North Philadelphia or Watts in South Los Angeles.
 Then-Rep. Paul Ryan (R-Wis.) leaned into this idea in 2014 when he said, “We have got this tailspin of culture, in our inner cities in particular, of men not working and just generations of men not even thinking about working or learning the value and the culture of work, and so there is a real culture problem here that has to be dealt with.”
 President Donald Trump employed similar imagery in his 2017 inauguration speech when he spoke of, “Mothers and children trapped in poverty in our inner cities.”